What are round cell tumors?

 Histiocytoma

 Histiocytomas are benign tumors that tend to arise on the head, neck, legs, and feet.
-They look like mast cell tumors, although they tend to be smaller and are less common.
-While they can occur in dogs of any age, they are most common in younger dogs.
-Surgery is the treatment of choice.
-See the handout "Cutaneous Histiocytoma in Dogs" for more information.
+They are small, red, and raised, and may cause the skin surface to ulcerate (develop sores).
+Histiocytomas can occur in dogs of any age, but they are most common in younger dogs.
+They can resolve on their own, over several weeks to months, and surgery is not always necessary.

 Plasmacytoma